svermeulen/vim-yoink/README.md

 We also need to override the `p` and `P` keys to notify Yoink that a paste has occurred, so that swapping via the `<c-n>` and `<c-p>` keys can be enabled.

+Note that yoink does not support swapping when doing paste in visual mode.
+However, the [vim-subversive](https://github.com/svermeulen/vim-subversive) plugin integrates with Yoink and does provide that functionality.

 Note that the swap operations above will only affect the current paste and the history order will be unchanged.
 However - if you do want to permanently cycle through the history, you can do that too:

 ```viml